 Look for emails about the mentoring program as the fall semester approaches or contact Madison Trace at email@example.com.

 The goal of the Commuter Program is to address the concerns and unique needs of this group and develop a sense of community through involvement on campus.
 This includes giving non-traditional students and first generation college students more avenues to get the most out of their experience in Honors.

 Honors Running Club provides students with a community-oriented environment that has been shown to foster relationships, build connections, provide leadership opportunities and encourage participation in The Honors College.

-We now meet every Thursday from 5-6 PM and Saturday from 9-10 AM.
+We meet every Wednesday and Thursday from 4:30–5:30 p.m.
 This is a great way to get a fun workout in and to reach your goals.
-If you are interested in joining, please contact Hajer Abuzir at email@example.com so you can be added to their mailing list to receive updates on meeting times.
+If you are interested in joining, please contact Hajer Abuzir at firstname.lastname@example.org so you can be added to their mailing list to receive updates on meeting times.
 All running levels are welcome.